My books, wherever they reach,

 Date Taken: March 10th 2021

-In his lecture 'Symbolform und Wirklichkeit in den Bildern von Bô Yin Râ' (Symbolic Form and Reality Itself in the Paintings of Bô Yin Râ) Rudolf Schott suspects Weihenacht is the only picture that belongs to both, the secular and the spiritual realms.
-This assumption is supported by the signature in the form of a pentagon, which combines the initials of the spiritual and birth name of the artist and which otherwise only appears on spiritual paintings.
+Rudolf Schott, in his lecture 'Symbolform und Wirklichkeit in den Bildern von Bô Yin Râ' (Symbol Form and Reality in the Paintings of Bô Yin Râ), hypothesizes that Weihenacht is unique in belonging to both secular and spiritual realms.
+This assumption is supported by the signature in the form of a pentagon, which integrates the initials of both the spiritual and civil names of the artist and is otherwise found only on spiritual paintings.

 * The word Weihenacht is referring to Christmas (Weihnacht) and may also be read as 'Night of Consecration', the word 'Weihe' means consecration in German.

-feel welcome to visit Support of our Foundation.
+Support of our Foundation.